errplane/errplane-js/README.md

   // this function will be wrapped and a time in milliseconds will be logged after it completes });

+// the value is optional. will default to 1 if you don't include. errplaneMetrics.report("some_metric_name",
+  {
-errplaneMetrics.report("some_metric_name", {context: "this is a totally optional string that will show up in related alerts"});
+    context: "this is a totally optional string that will show up in related alerts"
+    value: 23
+  }
+);
 ```